 Rainbow Range Trail Parking Area Tweedsmuir Provincial Park British

-5. Information stand at the parking lot has a map of the local trails.
+5. Information board at the parking lot has a map of the local trails.

 arrow indicates the approximate direction of our travel once we got to

 sub-alpine.
 We somewhat paralleled Octopus Lake Trail during our hike.